-When running any piece of code, whether in PowerShell, .exe console or anything else than in the code behind relies on .NET Framework, you get an error like this:
+When running any piece of code, whether in PowerShell, .exe console, or anything else than the code behind relies on .NET Framework, you get an error like this:

 For security reasons DTD is prohibited in this XML document.
 To enable DTD processing set the ProhibitDtd property on XmlReaderSettings to false and pass the settings into XmlReader.Create method.

 It could come from, for example, running Connect-SPOnline on PowerShell.
-Ours was first caused by custom console app, but then also from running Powershell.
+Ours was first caused by the custom console app, but then also by running Powershell.

 Reason for the problem

-The third option worked for us, but I’ve read online and our internal resources that the other solutions have helped other people, so I’m including them here.
+The third option worked for us, but I’ve read online and our internal resources that the other solutions have helped other people (even though they didn’t help us), so I’m including them here.

 - A conflict between cmdlets(?)

-- This might be fixed with changing to Google’s DNS (188.8.131.52), adding new entries to hosts file, disabling ISP or router features or just simply running the program/script somewhere else – try Azure virtual machine, for example.
+This might be fixed by changing to Google’s DNS (188.8.131.52), adding new entries to the host’s file, disabling ISP or router features, or just simply running the program/script somewhere else – try Azure virtual machine, for example.